Linaro/lava/doc/v2/glossary.rst

     .. seealso:: :ref:`inline_test_definitions`

-  interface tag
-     An interface tag is similar to :term:`device tag` but operate **solely** within the :term:`VLANd` support.
-An interface tag may be related to the link speed which is achievable on a particular switch and port - it may also embed information about that link.

-     .. seealso:: :ref:`vland_device_tags`.

   jinja2
     Jinja2 is a templating language for Python, modelled after Django’s templates.
 It is used in LAVA for device-type configuration, as it allows